 - Combat Related Special Compensation (CRSC)

-Eligibility for Military Retirement Plan
+Learn About Requirements for a Military Retirement Plan

 In order to be considered eligible for military retirement pay, a veteran must meet both military and need-based eligibility requirements.
 Need-based refers to eligibility requirements such as income.
 Veterans who struggle or are incapable of financially supporting themselves and families without aid will generally meet this requirement.

 To meet military based eligibility requirements, the veteran must have served during a period of war.
 Starting with the earliest eligible war, here are some wartime periods that a veteran may have served within in order to qualify:

 - Mexican Border Period – May 9th, 1916 to April 5th, 1917.

 - World War II – December 7th, 1941 to December 31st, 1946.